 But what does that mean for you?
-Well, for starters, no matter where you reside within the Smith Crossing campus, you have the assurance that the board of trustees and management staff continually provide and improve the highest quality of care, services, programs, and facilities.
-This recognition also shows that we have made a specific commitment to put the needs of our residents and their families at the center of everything we do and present opportunities for improving services, encouraging feedback and serving the community.
+Well, for starters, no matter where you reside within the Smith Crossing campus, you have the assurance that the board of trustees and management staff continually provide and improve the highest quality of care, services, programs and facilities possible.
+This recognition also shows that we’ve made a specific commitment to put the needs of our residents and their families at the center of everything we do and present opportunities for improving services, encouraging feedback and serving the community.

-Founded in 1966, CARF International (the Commission on Accreditation of Rehabilitation Facilities) is a worldwide, independent non-profit organization focused on advancing the quality of health, human services and financial stability for service providers.
+Founded in 1966, CARF International (Commission on Accreditation of Rehabilitation Facilities) is a worldwide, independent, nonprofit organization focused on advancing the quality of health, human services and financial stability for service providers.
 In 1985, CARF expanded its expertise to other disciplines that impact seniors, which includes continuing care retirement communities (Life Plan Communities) such as Smith Crossing.
-CARF accreditation is the official recognition that an organization is guided by rigorous internationally recognized service standards and best practices.
+CARF accreditation is the official industry designation that an organization is guided by rigorous internationally recognized service standards and best practices.

 “I truly believe in the process of CARF accreditation at Smith Crossing.
-It makes us a better and stronger organization,” cites Frank Guajardo, Smith Crossing Executive Director.
-“It gives us an opportunity to continuously evaluate our policies and procedures and look at how we deliver our person-centered services to continually improve the quality of life that we offer to our residents.”
+It makes us a better and stronger organization,” says Frank Guajardo, Smith Crossing executive director.
+“The accreditation process gives us an opportunity to continually evaluate our policies and procedures, and look at how we deliver our person-centered services to keep improving the quality of life we offer residents at Smith Crossing.”